PlayeRom/flightgear-addon-framework/README.md

 #### `hookOnInitCanvas`

 This function will be called by the framework when it's time to initialize the Canvas objects ─ this will happen 3 seconds after `hookOnInit()`.
 Here you can instantiate your windows in Canvas.
+Why this is needed for Canvas is explained in [Deferring Canvas loading](#deferring-canvas-loading).

 #### `hookExcludedMenuNamesForEnabled`